Bruno Braga

-Bruno Manuel Araújo Braga (born 17 June 1983) is a Portuguese professional footballer who plays for S.C.
-Salgueiros as a midfielder.
+Bruno Manuel Araújo Braga (born 17 June 1983) is a Portuguese former professional footballer who played as a midfielder.

 Club career

-Born in Massarelos, Porto District, Braga began his career with hometown's S.C.
+Born in Massarelos, Porto District, Braga began his career with his hometown's S.C.
 Salgueiros, being sparingly used over the course of two second division seasons.
 In 2004, as the club was in the midst of a severe financial crisis – which eventually led to its liquidation – he left and signed for F.C.
 Tirsense, going on to spend several years in the lower leagues; in 2006–07, he helped Leça F.C. promote to the third tier.

 In the summer of 2008, Braga moved straight into the Primeira Liga, joining Leixões SC.
 He made his debut in the competition on 24 August by playing 20 minutes in a 1–3 home loss against C.D.
-Nacional, and finished his debut campaign with 27 matches (22 starts) and five goals as the Matosinhos side finished in sixth position, narrowly missing out on qualification to the UEFA Europa League; two of those came at the Estádio do Dragão in a 3–2 win over FC Porto, as he won the SJPF Player of the Month award for October 2008.
+Nacional, and finished his debut campaign with 27 matches (22 starts) and five goals as the Matosinhos side finished in sixth position, narrowly missing out on qualification for the UEFA Europa League; two of those came at the Estádio do Dragão in a 3–2 win over FC Porto, as he won the SJPF Player of the Month award for October 2008.

 Mainly due to injuries, Braga appeared less in 2009–10, and Leixões suffered relegation.
 He continued in the top flight, however, signing a one-year contract with Rio Ave FC.